mattzshum/cs100-RShell/README.md

   * Or class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will only execute if the previous command fails.
   * Semicolon class: Inherited class where objects represent a connector within a line of input and holds one command.
 Command will always execute regardless of the success or failure of the previous command.
 The first command in a list of commands is always from the Semicolon class.
   * Rshell class: Leaf class to handle the parsing of commands and build the structural design of commands read in for execution.
-* tests/
+* unit_tests/
-  * Test.cpp: Google testing framework
+  * unit_test.cpp: Google testing framework
+* integration_tests/
+  * Contains integration_tests.sh files for the different functions we will be taking

 ## Prototypes/Research